Personal life of Clint Eastwood: Further alleged offspring

 Laurie Murray, Kimber Tunis, and Scott and Kathryn Reeves—as well as their respective mothers—are all omitted from the Eastwood episode of A&E's Biography series, which first aired on October 5, 2003.
 According to McGilligan, "The people who know Clint best suspect there are other families in his closet."
 The UK edition of Clint: The Life and Legend (1999) was the first publication to report Laurie's existence, although her name was not revealed, and she was not acknowledged by any media outlet until she identified herself to photographers at the December 2018 premiere of The Mule.

 Some sources, including a now-defunct website launched in 2006 by his cousin Steve, cite another child named Lesly (born February 13, 1959) by Rosina Mary Glen.

 Publicly, Eastwood has been silent on claims of other offspring.
 (Note: In an unpublicized 2011 court filing, Eastwood did deny fathering Eric James Chisum, a 48-year-old transient who had repeatedly claimed to be his son.)
 "We don't know how many children Clint has had with how many women," McGilligan stated on-camera in the 2012 French documentary L'album secret de Clint Eastwood.
 "One was when he was still in high school [...]
 I heard of other possibilities."
 Playboy notes that "the number is unconfirmed and Eastwood is reticent about the issue."

 When Steve Kroft asked Eastwood how many children he has during a 1997 60 Minutes interview, Eastwood replied, without further elaboration, "I have a few."
 According to Kroft, "The subject brought the temperature in the room down to about 40 degrees.
 He just stared at me for about 30 seconds [...]
 Obviously, it was not a subject he wanted to talk about."

 Eastwood has been known to terminate conversations if his children are mentioned.
 Such was the case with the Boston Heralds Stephen Schaefer, who in 2019 recalled: "He sits, we talk and then I ask about his [number of] kids.
 Without saying another word, he stands and leaves.
 Interview abruptly over."
 Indeed, Eastwood's modus operandi is to communicate only by gesture, inference, and what isn't said or done.
+"If he doesn't want to answer a question," said Frances Fisher in 2026, "he'll just look at you."